decaporg/decap-cms/website/content/docs/jekyll.md

   - name: 'blog'
 ```

-Back in the browser you should see a new set of errors.
+Back in the browser you should see new errors related to the collection we just defined.

 ```
 Error loading the CMS configuration